altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "M::If he's fixable - good core in a bad wrapping or rotten through?"
 *Martha repeated the gesture*
 *Flanagan nodded, then left the threshold*
+}
+{
 ~Martha let out a sigh~
 `"What just happened?"`
-"R::verification code: ..."
+'R::verification code: ...'
 `"And"`
-"R::And I could prove he knew me...
+'R::And I could prove he knew me...
-Which is good..."
+Which is good...'
 *Martha looked at him*
 "M::But your name was gone..."
-"R::More like we all perceive that it's gone - because that reference to me is just... gone."
+'R::More like we all perceive it gone - because that reference to me is just... gone.'
-`"But I never saw it - how could I know it was a reference to you?"` "R::It's weirder when you get to the details...
+`"But I never saw it - how could I know it was a reference to you?"` 'R::It is weirder when you get to the details...
-And we really don't have time right now - here."
+And we really do not have time right now - here.'
 `{TODO: link to logic of that.}`
+}
+{
 *Rossin walked to the doorway*
-"R::Have a read through that when you have some time."
+'R::Have a read through that when you have some time.'
 *Martha pushed open the door*
 ~Before the hallway was cast in a golden light emanating from the room~ ~It was bright enough to be blinding, that didn't make sense to her~